By Team Member - Carrie Strahl

-The drive to Jinja was so beauitiful with sugar cane farms and beautiful tea farms.
+The drive to Jinja was so beautiful with sugar cane farms and beautiful tea farms.
 We also passed through a beautiful forest.
-I notice that so many of the exotic house plants in the USA are growing here, everywhere we go.
+I notice that so many of the exotic houseplants in the USA are growing here, everywhere we go.

 Our guide, Jane, and I sang some hymns on the way and the younger of the group, Alex, Ande and Jane's daughter, Martha, shared stories and laughter.

-We got back into the car with our skilled driver, Peter; you have to be as skilled as a Nascar race driver to navigate the streets in Uganda with no stop signs, no stop lights, and boda bodas (motorcycles) weaving in and out and people crossing everyhwere!
+We got back into the car with our skilled driver, Peter; you have to be as skilled as a Nascar race driver to navigate the streets in Uganda with no stop signs, no stop lights, and boda-bodas (motorcycles) weaving in and out and people crossing everywhere!